Personal Injury Lawyer Lawrenceville, GA

 There were a total of 40 fatal car accidents in Gwinnett County in 2020, one source of many types of wrongful deaths in the county that year.
 Personal injury firms have noted a decline in many personal injury claims in 2020, likely due to ongoing lockdowns and travel restrictions that inadvertently improved safety on the roads.

 Lawrenceville personal injury lawyers understand the sensitivity required for wrongful death cases.
-They will work aggressively to recover compensation after a wrongful death while giving the grieving family the time and space necessary to start the healing process.
+They will work aggressively to recover full compensation after a wrongful death while giving the grieving family the time and space necessary to start the healing process.

 Premises liability is an area of personal injury law that holds a property owner accountable for dangerous conditions on their property that could lead to an accident.
 The most common type of personal injury case stemming from premises liability issues is a slip and fall, which happens when a lawful visitor to someone else’s property slips, trips, and falls due to a hazardous or dangerous condition.